EU Pay Transparency Directive Slovakia: A Compliance Guide

 |---|---|---|---|

-250+ employees | 15 April 2027 | 2026 calendar year | Annually |
+250+ employees | 7 June 2027 | 2026 short-year (1 Aug to 31 Dec) | Annually |

-150–249 employees | 15 April 2027 | 2026 calendar year | Every 3 years |
+150–249 employees | 7 June 2027 | 2026 short-year (1 Aug to 31 Dec) | Every 3 years |

-100–149 employees | 15 April 2031 | 2030 calendar year | Every 3 years |
+100–149 employees | 7 June 2031 | 2030 calendar year | Every 3 years |

 The most operationally aggressive Slovak deadline is separate from the reporting cycle.
 According to Accace's implementation roadmap, all employers established before 7 June 2026 must have a fully compliant pay structure (Mzdová štruktúra) in place by 31 July 2026.
-That is only seven weeks after the law takes effect.
+That is only seven weeks after the law took effect.
 This applies regardless of headcount.

 Key Metrics